Cross-domain Compositing with Pretrained Diffusion Models: Applications and Evaluation

 \section{Applications and Evaluation}

-We demonstrate various applications of our method and perform qualitative and quantitative evaluations against competing methods and baselines.
-In \cref{ss:modification} we present qualitative results on image modification guided by a rough user edit, including comparisons with immediate baselines. \Cref{ss:immersion} shows how our compositing method may be applied to the application of object immersion, including quantitative evaluation against other state-of-the-art methods.
-In \cref{ss:SVR} we utilize our method for bridging the domain gap between rendered and photo-realistic images for Single View 3D-Reconstruction (SVR), providing additional quantitative evaluations on this task.
-In \cref{ss:ablation} we qualitatively investigate the effect of various settings of our method and their effect on the result.
+We demonstrate various applications of our method and perform qualitative and quantitative evaluations and comparisons.
+In \cref{ss:modification} we present results on image modification guided by a rough user edit, including comparisons with prior baselines. \Cref{ss:immersion} shows how our compositing method may be applied to object immersion, and how it compares with state-of-the-art approaches.
+In \cref{ss:SVR} we utilize our method to bridge the domain gap between rendered and photo-realistic images which are then used to train Single View 3D-Reconstruction (SVR) models.
+We show that training on such data can lead to improved downstream performance on real images.
+In \cref{ss:ablation} we conduct an ablation study and demonstrate the effects of the model's parameters.
+Throughout these experiments we use Stable Diffusion \cite{rombach2021highresolution} as our diffusion model.
+For additional results see \supref{ss:additional}.